I. Acts of Infringement over Geographical Indication in Vietnam and Remedies

-A GI owner is entitled to file with the Customs Supervision Department (“CSD”) a request for customs supervision measure (“Request for Supervision”) for a 2-year term, which can be renewed for another 2-year term.
+A GI owner is entitled to file with the Customs Control and Supervision Department (“CCSD”) a request for customs supervision measure (“Request for Supervision”) for a 2-year term, which can be renewed for another 2-year term.
 This measure is implemented at all Vietnamese border gates to detect any alleged counterfeits/infringing goods (“Alleged Infringing Goods”) imported into Vietnam.
 The IPR holder can then request for a temporary suspension of customs procedure over such Alleged Infringing Goods once they are detected.

-(ii) Acceptance/Refusal: The CSD issues a Notification of Acceptance or Refusal of the request in 20 working days from the date of full receipt of required documents (Article 7.4, Circular No. 13/2015/TT-BTC).
+(ii) Acceptance/Refusal: The CCSD issues a Notification of Acceptance or Refusal of the request in 20 working days from the date of full receipt of required documents (Article 7.4, Circular No. 13/2015/TT-BTC).
 In case of acceptance, the following actions will be taken:

-(iii) Requesting to suspend customs clearance: In case any Alleged Infringing Goods is found during the supervision, the CSD will notify the IPR holders thereof.
+(iii) Requesting to suspend customs clearance: In case any Alleged Infringing Goods is found during the supervision, the CCSD will notify the IPR holders thereof.
 The IPR holder can request for a customs suspension over the Alleged Infringing Goods

 4.2 Temporary suspension of customs procedure.